Red Byron: Racing career

 In 1951, Byron ran just five of the forty one races included in the NASCAR Grand National schedule.
 The first race that Byron ran was the season opener at the Daytona Beach Road Course on February 11.
 Byron would finish eleventh after not leading any laps.
 Byron would then go on to race in the tenth race of the season on June 10 at Columbus Speedway where he would finish sixth.
 Byron would then race the eleventh race on June 16 at Columbia Speedway, where he would finish thirtieth.
 His thirtieth-place finish was the worst finish of his NASCAR Grand National career.
 Byron wouldn't race again until the twentieth race of the season, The Motor City 250, on August 12 at the Michigan State Fairgrounds.
 Byron would finish the race in fourth, nine laps down.
 The last race of the season that Byron entered was the Southern 500 at Darlington Raceway.
 This start would be the last of his career.
 Byron would finish the race in the twenty fifth position following in accident.
 Byron would round out the year with zero wins, one top fives, and two top tens.

 Byron raced sparingly after his two championships.
 He owned a sports car racing team for much of the 1950s.

 Life after driving

-Declining health forced him to hang up his goggles in 1951, but he remained active in racing.
+Declining health forced Byron to hang up his goggles in 1951, but he remained active in racing.
 He worked with Briggs Cunningham, who was trying to develop an American sports car that could win Grand Prix races, then become manager of a Corvette team with the same goal.
 Neither project succeeded, but Byron enjoyed sports cars.

 On January 19, 2018, Byron was inducted into the NASCAR Hall of Fame's Class of 2018.